czcorpus/cqlizer/README.md

 Most actions need a proper JSON configuration file.
 You can use the sample configuration file `conf-sample.json` as a base.

 Note: `conf-sample.json` is configured with testing XGBoost model files located in the `testdata/` directory.

+### Server-Specific Model Training

+**Important**: The model is trained on data from a specific server which has its own load and performance characteristics.
+For proper deployment in production, it is necessary to train the model on data obtained from your own server to ensure accurate performance predictions.

+The most affected feature is corpus size, as e.g. on a less powerful machine than the one we used to train the sample model, there will likely be too many false negatives (and vice versa - a more powerful server will cause more false positives).

 ```

 ## Development